g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Security Requirements: If your website or application prioritizes security, you should think about utilizing HTTP/2 or HTTP/3 with TLS (HTTPS).
 HTTP/2 and HTTP/3 offer more security features and performance enhancements that can improve your site's overall security posture, even though HTTP/1.1 can also be secured with HTTPS.

 * Mobile-Friendly Applications: QUIC-powered HTTP/3 is a competitive option for mobile-friendly applications where users may frequently transfer between different networks or have restricted bandwidth.
-It is well-suited for mobile environments due to its rapid connection setup, independent streams, and integrated dependability measures, which improves both performance and user experience.
+It is well-suited for mobile environments due to its rapid connection setup, independent streams, and integrated dependability measures, which improve both performance and user experience.

 * Complexity and Resource Constraints: Think about how difficult it will be to manage and implement various protocols, particularly if you don't have a lot of resources or experience.
 Even though HTTP/2 and HTTP/3 are significantly faster than HTTP/1.1, they also come with more complexity.
 Determine whether your team has the knowledge and tools needed to carry out and uphold these protocols.

 * Future-Proofing: Considering how online protocols and technologies are always changing, you might want to think about using HTTP/2 or HTTP/3 to future-proof your application or website.
-These protocols provide cutting-edge functionality and speed boosts that can help you future-proof your website and make sure it stays competitive in the web's always shifting landscape.
+These protocols provide cutting-edge functionality and speed boosts that can help you future-proof your website and make sure it stays competitive in the web's always-shifting landscape.

 ## Conclusion
 In conclusion, the selection of the HTTP protocol ought to be predicated on a meticulous assessment of the demands for performance, compatibility, security, and available resources.
-HTTP/1.1 is still a good option for older systems, however HTTP/2 and HTTP/3 provide much faster speeds, lower latency, and better security features.
+HTTP/1.1 is still a good option for older systems, however, HTTP/2 and HTTP/3 provide much faster speeds, lower latency, and better security features.

 Every protocol—HTTP/1.1, HTTP/2, and HTTP/3—has advantages and disadvantages of its own.
 Multiplexing, header compression, and server push are included in HTTP/2 to increase efficiency and performance.
 With QUIC powering HTTP/3, latency is further decreased, head-of-line blocking is lessened, and dependability is improved—particularly for real-time communication and mobile environments.